Flexonze/Flexonze.link/README.md

 ## Register a new link
 https://Flexonze.link/create/:password/:slug/:url

-ˋ:passwordˋ is a secret to make sure only flexonze can use this view.
+`:password` is a secret to make sure only flexonze can use this view.

-ˋslugˋ is the (unique) keyword
+`slug` is the (unique) keyword

-ˋurlˋ is the url to be "shortened"
+`url` is the url to be "shortened"

 Note:
 - Right now, slashes ('/') need to be escaped using `%2F`
 - The url must not include "http://" or "https://"
-Example: ˋgithub.com%2FFlexonzeˋ
+Example: `github.com%2FFlexonze`

 __Example__: `https://Flexonze.link/create/password/github/github.com%2FFlexonze`